 What is Self Publishing 101?

-Self Publishing 101 is a self-paced, online course that teaches writers how to turn an already-written manuscript into a sold book.
+Self Publishing 101 is a self-paced, online course + community that teaches writers how to turn an already-written manuscript into a sold book.
 Then it teaches writers how to turn that sold-book momentum into ongoing, steady income.

 Authoring a book involves two things: writing and marketing.
 Self Publishing 101 is about marketing.
 The actual writing process is not covered.

-If the thought of marketing turns your stomach, keep in mind, writing is the easy part, marketing is the hard part.
-As an author, you will have to be involved in marketing, whether you’re traditionally published or self published.
+If I lost you at marketing, keep in mind, as an author, you will have to be involved in marketing, whether you’re traditionally published or self published.